dsomleff/nextjs-camp/summary-app/README.md

 - `context` - Gives access to variable, that contains request, response and other sort of data.
 Exist for both getStaticProps(do not have access to res, req) and   getServerSideProps(do have access to res, req).
 - `getStaticPaths()` for dynamic pages.
 It tells NextJS for which route parameters these pages should be pre-rendered.
+- `falback` property that returns `getStaticPaths()`, takes care of displaying 404 in your needs.
+Has settings like `false` only pre-generated pages will be available; `true`||`'blocking'` will be waiting until newly created page will be pre-rendered.

 ### API Routes
 _Allow building API.
 Create a request, receive respond.
 Classic._